 Prior to joining ABI Research, Lian Jye worked in several healthcare organizations, in both the technical and business domain.
 He held various roles in quality management, operation reviews, and market research analysis.

-Lian Jye earned a Bachelor in Life Sciences from the National University of Singapore.
-He then completed his Master in Business Administration at Melbourne Business School in Australia, with specialization in market research and business strategy.
+Lian Jye earned a B.Sc. in Life Sciences from the National University of Singapore.
+He then completed his Master in Business Administration at Melbourne Business School in Australia, with a dedicated specialization in market research and business strategy.